-- Overview of my 'left brain' academic education and training career and the journey / transition to a more 'right brain' creative education, training and development orientation.
+- Overview of my 'left brain' academic education and training career and the journey / transition to a more 'right brain' creative education, training and development environment.

-- The publishing and sequential indexing of my own abusive relationship aftermath articles created during an 18-month trauma recovery period.
+- The publishing and sequential indexing of a personal abusive relationship aftermath narrative created during an 18-month trauma recovery period.

 - Collecting and structuring of mental health, motivation and relationship resources for the research of human (relationship) behaviour (and psychopathology).